Does the post office actually lose money on Amazon?

 But Citi arrived at that figure by re-allocating the Post Office's benefits costs -- not the costs specific to package delivery.

-The 2006 law also mandated that each line of business within the postal service cover its attributable costs.
+The 2006 law also mandated that each line of business within the postal service set its prices at least high enough to break even.
 In other words, for the postal service to lose money on package delivery would be against the law.

 How much does Amazon pay the postal service?